Course Catalog 2024-2025

 ANT 342bb Seminar: Topics in Anthropology-Biopower, Biopolitics and Governance (4 Credits)

 The obesity epidemic, personalized cancer treatments, and the commercialization of surrogate pregnancy represent manifestations of Foucault's conception of biopower or the regulation of the lives of individuals and populations.
 While institutions like law, medicine, and public health can make visible state interests in bodies and population, more indirect social processes operate to the same ends.
 For example, advertising and consumer products indirectly shape norms and ideals convergent with government interests.
 This seminar explores the workings and limitations of biopower, biopolitics, and governance through case studies drawn from anthropology.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
-Instructor permission only.
+Instructor permission required.

 Fall, Spring, Variable

-ANT 347iw Seminar: Topics in Anthropology-How We Inhabit the World (4 Credits)
+ANT 347iw Seminar: Topics in Anthropology-How Humans Inhabit the World (4 Credits)

 Making a place of one’s own entails occupying and consuming what the place consists of.
 Human inhabitation of the planet can be seen as simultaneously productive and destructive, of both the inhabited space and its inhabitants.
-Drawing on concepts commonly considered “economic”; i.e. production, consumption, exchange, and property the following questions will be explored in this course: i) Does anthropological research confirm the universality of these concepts in human communities across history and geography as assumed by political and economic philosophers? ii) In what ways are the experiences, and hence understandings of, production, consumption, exchange, and property being transformed by the processes termed “neoliberalism”?
+Drawing on concepts commonly considered “economic”; i.e. production, consumption, exchange and property, this course explores following questions: 1) Does anthropological research confirm the universality of these concepts in human communities across history and geography as assumed by political and economic philosophers?
+2) In what ways are the experiences, and hence understandings of, production, consumption, exchange and property being transformed by the processes termed “neoliberalism”?
 How are these changes shaping the ways in which older and newer dispossessed groups may or may not inhabit the world?
-Readings for the course will include philosophical and anthropological texts.
+Readings include philosophical and anthropological texts.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {S}

 Fall, Spring, Variable